Mario Adrion

-Mario Leon Adrion (born 21 January) is a German-American comedian, YouTuber, and former fashion model, who has appeared in Vogue magazine, and on ABC, Pro7 as well as Jimmy Kimmel Live!
+Mario Leon Adrion (born 21 January 1994) is a German-American comedian, YouTuber, and former fashion model, who has appeared in Vogue magazine, and on ABC, Pro7 as well as Jimmy Kimmel Live!
 He is best known for his comedy clips on YouTube and his catwalk with Katy Perry on American Idol.

 Early life

 Adrion was born in Alpirsbach in the Black Forest, Germany.
 His family lineage is rooted in lumbering.
 His parents got divorced when he was five.
 At the age of 15, he went to Peru for a year as part of a student exchange.
 He moved to the United States when he was 18 while he was an undergraduate university student in Berlin.

 Career

 Modeling

 Adrion started his modeling career at age 18 after he was scouted via Facebook to partake in the New York Fashion Week.
 He moved to Harlem, New York and later started traveling full time between New York, Italy and Asia represented by different agencies including ONE Management, Louisa Models and Wilhelmina agency.
 As a model, he featured for fashion brands including Tommy Hilfiger, Calvin Klein, and Gucci.
 He also modelled for Hudson Jeans, Banana Republic, Puma, Bloomingdale's, amongst others, and walked the runways of the New York and Milan Fashion Weeks.
 He appeared on Vogue, Jimmy Kimmel Live, Vanity Teen and ABC.

-In 2019, he was one of the male judges on TV Show Germany's Next Topmodel season 14 with Heidi Klum.
+In 2019, he was one of the judges on season 14 of Germany's Next Topmodel with Heidi Klum.

-His modelling career also includes work creating content on OnlyFans.